dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

       return $return;
     }

-Load them all at once
+Load all the nodes at once.

 <div class="notes">
   * Grab all the node IDs